 At the same time, the head office maintains visibility and access to its subsidiaries.
 This delivers a predictable and productive experience for employees and a consistent customer experience at the local level, helping accelerate growth.

 Many franchises take on some aspect of the procurement and fulfillment processes of their franchisees.
 In this case, ERPs and WHMs (warehouse management systems) should synchronize inventory data with the eCommerce platform in real-time.
-Other candidates for integration include PIM (product information management), punchout, eProcurement, payment gateways, and accounting systems.
+Other candidates for integration include PIM eCommerce, punchout, eProcurement, payment gateways, and accounting systems.

 Since every franchise network and its structure is different, the integration method will vary according to the use case and applications involved.
 For example, you may choose to implement a real-time API integration with your ERP to deliver accurate inventory numbers to every franchisee, but use a scheduled SFTP data sync with your financial systems for invoicing activities.
 Franchisors should consider an eCommerce solution with diverse integration methods to better accommodate their franchise network as it grows.